 Through the ACA, individuals and small businesses (with fewer than 50 employees) are able to buy health insurance coverage through state-based Health Insurance Marketplaces.

-In order for insurance companies to sell policies through the Marketplaces they must
+In order for insurance companies to sell policies through the Marketplaces they must:

-- Provide a minimum level of essential health benefits - Place a cap on annual out-of-pocket costs (in 2018, \$7,350 for an individual and \$14,700 for a family).
-Amounts may increase in future years. - Provide five levels of standardized plans (Bronze, Silver, Gold, Platinum and Catastrophic), each with a different cost.
-In Health Terms starting on page 33 you can get a rough definition of each plan to compare them and see what is best for you.
+- Provide a minimum level of essential health benefits - Place a cap on annual out-of-pocket costs (in 2022, \$8,700 for an individual and \$17,400 for a family).
+Amounts typically increase each year. - Provide five levels of standardized plans (Bronze, Silver, Gold, Platinum and Catastrophic), each with a different cost.
+In Health Terms starting on page 33 you can get a rough definition of each plan so that you can compare them and see what is best for you.